kataclank/xbmclibcomparer/README.md

 xbmclibcomparer
 ===============

-Compare 2 xml XBMC files and show results into an excel
+Compare 2 xml XBMC files and show results into an excel.